-Similarly, Hang Ah is nervously awaiting to own talk-to, so she is stunned when she sees Jae Kang walking in to walk with her instead of her dad.
+Similarly Hang Ah is nervously awaiting her own talking-to but she is stunned when she sees Jae Kang walking in to walk with her instead of her dad.
 I love how the parental-esque units split up and then changed things up.
 Jae Kang is so sweet to Hang Ah, asking her if she likes Jae Ha?
-He asks if she’s been sad because of Jae Ha, and Hang Ah assures him that she is fine.
+He wonders if she’s been sad because of Jae Ha, and Hang Ah assures him that she is fine.

 Unlike the warm discussion between Hang Ah and Jae Kang, in the other room Jae Ha is all nervous when faced with Hang Ah’s daddy.
 Hang Ah’s dad asks Jae Ha what was going on back there?
 Jae Ha’s foot-in-mouth problem flares up and he blames it on the alcohol.
 Hang Ah’s dad asks if just because Jae Ha is the South Korean prince he can get drunk and kissy kissy all he wants without any consequences?

-Jae Ha quickly says that’s not what he meant, and that’s not what happened.
-It was mutual, just like it looked.
-Hang Ah’s dad scoffs at the mutual part, he knows his daughter’s heart.
+Jae Ha quickly says that’s not what he meant, and that’s not what happened either.
+It was mutual just like how it looked.
+Hang Ah’s dad scoffs at the mutual part claiming he knows his daughter’s heart.
 Right now he wants to know if Jae Ha likes his daughter?
 Jae Ha hems and haws, not wanting to answer.
-So Hang Ah’s dad stands up in anger and says he’ll head back to North Korea right now and tell the world that the South Korean prince got drunk and kissed his daughter.
+That makes Hang Ah’s dad stand up in anger and declare he’ll head back to North Korea right now and tell the world that the South Korean prince got drunk and kissed his daughter.
 Plus he’s taking his Hang Ah with him back to North Korea.
 Jae Ha grabs his future father-in-law’s leg and looks all contrite and nervous, so Hang Ah’s dad asks if an engagement should be announced?

 Next thing we see is a giant banner being unfurled announcing the engagement of Prince Jae Ha to Kim Hang Ah after they have dated for a month.
 Political pundits are discussing this unprecedented alliance on TV, while Jae Ha and Hang Ah have become the Will and Kate of South Korea, with their face plastered all over pillows and t-shirts being hawked by street vendors.